pyeventsourcing/eventsourcing/docs/topics/application.rst

 In the example below, an instance of the ``Worlds`` application is constructed.
 A new ``World`` aggregate is created by calling the ``create_world()`` method.
-Three items are added to its history: 'dinosaurs', 'trucks', and 'internet' by calling the ``make_it_so()`` application command with the ``world_id`` aggregate ID.
+Three items are added to its history: "dinosaurs", "trucks", and "internet" by calling the ``make_it_so()`` application command with the ``world_id`` aggregate ID.
 The history of the aggregate is obtained when the ``get_world_history()`` method is called.